U.S. Route 491: Elimination and renumbering of US 666

-Although sign theft has always been a problem along this highway, thefts reached epidemic proportions when the pending number change was announced.
+Although sign theft had always been a problem along this highway, thefts reached epidemic proportions when the pending number change was announced.
 Within days of the announcement, virtually every US 666 sign had been stolen, some for sale on eBay.
 Officials in Utah reported that five entire sign assemblies had been cut down with a chainsaw and stolen, while New Mexico officials reported that even signs welded to metal posts, as a theft deterrent, had been stolen.
 Officials speculated from one scene that someone had intentionally crashed a car into the sign post to break the welds.

 The dedication of the "new" highway was postponed until July 30, 2003, to coincide with the start of construction projects to improve safety on the highway.
 At the dedication George Blue Horse, a Navajo medicine man, performed a ceremony to remove the curse from the highway.
 In the Navajo language he stated, "The road itself never ends.
 It goes on generation to generation.
 The new number is a good one.
 The new road will be a medicine."

 Newspapers and television stations interviewed people along the route about their opinions on the changing of the highway's number.
 Even some people who believed in the 666 curse disagreed with the change.
 One went on record as stating highway officials, "are messing with the wrong guy.
 They're making the devil mad.
 They should have left the 666 alone."
 Others were more sarcastic.
 One Monticello resident stated, "We'll really miss all the potheads stopping and taking pictures of the Route 666 sign."
 Most residents took pride in living along the Devil's Highway and opposed the change.
 Some commented that no matter the number they would still call the road the Devil's Highway.